ltpitt/python-simple-notifications/README.md

     $ cd python-github-backup
     $ pipsi install .

-As last step please customize simple_notifications_config.py with your email / Pushbullet / Pushover data
+As last step please customize simple_notifications_config.py with your email / Pushbullet / Pushover data and, obviously, chmod it so that no other user can read it

 Example folder for a Windows 10 installation:
 C:\Python27\Lib\site-packages\simple_notifications\simple_notifications_config.py